zspitz/ts-activex-gen/README.md

 ### Event handlers and parameterized setters

-Standard Javascript doesn't support the Microsoft JScript-specific syntax used for registering event handlers (`objectname::eventname`) and property setters with parameters (`object.Item(1) = 1`).
-[This library](https://github.com/zspitz/activex-js-helpers) allows the use pf standard JS for these tasks.
+Standard Javascript doesn't support the Microsoft JScript-specific syntax used for registering event handlers on ActiveX objects (`objectname::eventname`) and for property setters with parameters (`object.Item(1) = 1`). [activex-js-helpers](https://github.com/zspitz/activex-js-helpers) allows the use of standard JS for these tasks.
 Generated definitions include overloads that leverage the library.

 ```
 interface ActiveXObject {